lvyitian/mapleall/README.md

 1. java2asm.sh: .java -> .mpl -> .s
 2. asm2so.sh  : .s -> .so

+### Tutorial
+Please find step by step instructions to build Maple and run examples in the [Tutorial.md](Tutorial.md).

 ### Possible issues
 You might need to install required packages like:
 ```